Goldfrapp: 2015–2018: Silver Eye

+2019–present: Felt Mountain: The 20th Year Tour and hiatus

+In November 2019, a run of six concert dates was announced for 2020 by Alison Goldfrapp on the group's official website, in celebration of the approaching 20th anniversary of the release of the group's debut album Felt Mountain.
+Goldfrapp commented that the album "represents a very special period in my life.
+It is the first album Will and I recorded as Goldfrapp, launching us in a new musical direction, and the moment for me, after 13 years or so in music, that I found a creative direction that I was truly excited about.
+Being nominated for a Mercury Prize was incredible and unexpected, and an affirmation that were embarking on an important journey."

+Initially scheduled to begin on 25 March 2020 at Manchester's Albert Hall and conclude on 1 April at the De La Warr Pavilion in Bexhill-on-Sea, the tour was pushed back to 2022 due to the COVID-19 pandemic.
+The rescheduled tour began at Oxford's O2 Academy on 31 March 2022 and ended at the Royal Festival Hall in London on 15 April.

 In September 2021, Goldfrapp were awarded the Ivor Novello inspiration award, which celebrates "peer recognition for the excellence of Goldfrapp songwriting catalogue and in particular how it has inspired the creative talent of other creators".

+Goldfrapp have remained on an indefinite hiatus since their last concert at the Lytham Festival on 1 July 2022.
+Both Goldfrapp and Gregory have since embarked on solo projects.
+While promoting her debut solo album in 2023, Alison Goldfrapp had stated "never say never" to a reunion and that "we've had a pretty good stint together, ...
+Will has always had other projects in between, going off and doing his thing, and I've always wanted to do my thing for a long time.
+Everything is great, it's all good between us, ... but neither of us has plans to make any new music together."

 Musical style

 Although Goldfrapp's musical style has changed over time, they are considered to be an electronic music act.
 Goldfrapp has explored a range of musical styles in their songs, although many songs are characterised by Alison Goldfrapp's distinctive breathy, soft soprano vocals and Will Gregory's multi-layered synthesiser / string arrangements.
 Pitchfork described Goldfrapp's voice as "a cross between Kylie Minogue and PJ Harvey, between Annie [Lennox] and Siouxsie Sioux, between Rachel Stevens and Beth Gibbons".

 Album style and genre progression

 The band's sound has progressed from electronic in Felt Mountain, through synth-pop in Black Cherry to a more glam rock-influenced sound in Supernature, and to a blend of ambient, folk, and electronic sounds in Seventh Tree and a 1980s synth-pop influence in Head First.
 However, they have experimented with other genres of music, such as cabaret ("Cologne Cerrone Houdini", "Human", "Oompa Radar"), operatic pop ("Utopia" and "Pilots"), folktronica ("A&E"), and trip hop ("Little Bird" and "Lovely Head").